 Affected: IC 8-1-8.5

 Sec.
-4. (a) When seeking commission approval for cost recovery, financial incentives, or lost revenue under section 5, section 6, and section 7 of this rule, a utility shall develop and submit to the commission an EM&V plan to assess implementation and quantify the impact on energy and demand of each energy efficiency program and demand response program.
-The EM&V plan must include the following for each energy efficiency program and demand response program:
+4. (a).
+The EM&V plan must include the following for each energy efficiency program and demand response program in the utility’s energy efficiency plan:

 (1) The type and timing of the measurement activity.